Objects: Aboutness

 Other Classifications

 Other classifications can also be assigned to the object's content.
 If it is possible to say that "the artistic content of this object is an X", then X can be included in the set of classifications using the classified_as property on the VisualItem.
-This could include classifications such as "Landscape" or "Allusion", compared to classifications that are derived from the physical nature of the object such as a "Painting", "Photograph" or "Sculpture" which are associated with the object.
+This could include classifications such as "Landscape", "Genre", "Portrait" or "Allusion", compared to classifications that are derived from the physical nature of the object such as a "Painting", "Photograph" or "Sculpture" which are associated with the object.

 {